 - The two Future Discussions are not yet available.

-- The Week _ Reading discussions are all Graded Discussions, which means that you will receive a grade based on your participation in the discussion.
+- Week 3 Reading and Annie Dillard are Graded Discussions, which means that you will receive a grade based on your participation in the discussion (see below).

-Your course instructor has the option to set up grading requirements for graded discussions.
-Requirements help the instructor evaluate your participation in the discussion—both in terms of quantity and quality.
-The requirements are shown on the discussion page, together with a running tally of how you're doing with each requirement.
+In graded discussions, your instructor may set up grading criteria.
+Requirements help the instructor evaluate your participation in the discussion.
+You'll see the requirements in the right column of the discussion page, together with a running tally of how you're doing with each requirement.